morphheus/distrib-synch/README.md

 ```
 This will initialize the sqlite database in the working directory.

+Note that this program requires the following packages:
+numpy
+scipy
+sqlite3
+matplotlib

 # Utilization
 The program is set up such that `wrapper.py` is executed at the terminal, e.g.:
 ```